-Sanyo Xacti C6
+Sanyo Xacti C6 full review

 We should have seen it coming: camcorders are starting to take on the capabilities of stills cameras, namely forgoing the standard miniDV tape for removable Flash SD cards.
 These camcorders are amazingly small and completely quiet.
 Gone is that little motor whine that was always present: recording to Flash card is a silent process.
 With Flash prices falling all the time and currently achieving capacities of 2GB, it shouldn’t be too long before the miniDV tape becomes as obsolete as Betamax.